Telangana Assembly passes again four bills returned by Guv | Politics

 - India

-The Telangana Assembly on Friday passed again four bills which were returned by Governor Tamilisai Soundararajan earlier.
+The Telangana Assembly passed again four bills which were returned by Governor Tamilisai Soundararajan earlier.

-The bills were moved by the concerned ministers for re-consideration after which they were passed.
+The Assembly earlier took up debates on the impact of recent heavy rains and measures taken by the government for strengthening the education and health sectors in the state.

-The assembly earlier took up debates on the impact of recent heavy rains and on measures taken by government for strengthening education and health sectors in the state.
+The Congress and the ruling BRS were engaged in a war of words during a debate on the impact of rains.
+The opposition party staged a walkout in protest against the government's alleged 'inadequate' response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)